Archive for January, 2008

 Hello Everyone,

-Well, for those of us who cannot use the software application P D A Net in order to get our BlackJack 2 to act as a broadband MODEM for our computers, there is an alternative.
+Well, for those of us who choose to not use the commercial software application P D A Net in order to get our BlackJack 2 to act as a broadband MODEM for our computers, there is an alternative.

 Before I list the very simple steps in which to accomplish this please be aware that the Samsung Black Jack 2 does not come with WIFI.
 I do not know if it can be upgraded to include this but at this time the unit is G P S capable, only.
 For those who may not know, it runs Windows Mobile 6 Standard edition.